c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 ## 1) my research - structured way

 ![research overview 1.png|700](/img/user/research%20overview%201.png)
+(*clickable soon!* for now, you'll find an index)

 my research intends to address the inquiries:

-**1) how can we create art, technology and games in service of consciousness development and ecosystems regeneration?**
+> **1) how can we create art, technology and games in service of consciousness development and ecosystems regeneration?**

 *a.k.a. how can we develop systems and structures to support life on earth?*

-**2) how can we transform life into a game?**
+> **2) how can we transform life into a game?**

-	 -> not any kind of game. a game that's deeply fun, collaborative, challenging, meaningful and fulfilling. a game that honors the beauty and mystery of life, that challenges and supports us to discover ourselves, develop our potential, and share our gifts with others.
+*but not any kind of game.* a game that's deeply fun, collaborative, challenging, meaningful and fulfilling. a game that honors the beauty and mystery of life, that challenges and supports us to discover ourselves, develop our potential, and share our gifts with others.

 this investigation started back in 2015, with my first startling realization about life and the world we live in: